How can you whiten teeth?

 Whitening toothpaste light slow

-Whitening Foam gentle & long-lasting medium
+Whitening foam gentle & long-term medium

 Tip:

-What should you consider before teeth whitening?
+What should be considered before teeth whitening?

 • healthy teeth and gums